 Sources of skew:

-- Different preprocessing code paths
+- Different preprocessing code paths (Python in training, Java in serving)

-- Stale features from slow-updating stores
+- Stale features from slow-updating feature stores

 - Time-based features with timezone bugs